ViktorKugay/viktor-ku-blog/posts/query-string-base64.md

 Base64.decode('%3D'); // �
 ```

 Different interpretation produce different behavior while code testing so your code is not safety.
 To solve this problem let's read [tools.ietf.org](https://tools.ietf.org/html/rfc3548#page-6).
 Section four describe official way for resolving conflicts like this.
-Let's see **\"Base 64 Encoding with URL and Filename Safe Alphabet\"** chapter and check **\"Table 2: The \"URL and Filename safe\" Base 64 Alphabet\"**.
-There is no **\"+\"** symbol.
+Let's see **"Base 64 Encoding with URL and Filename Safe Alphabet"** chapter and check **"Table 2: The "URL and Filename safe" Base 64 Alphabet"**.
+There is no **"+"** symbol.

 > This encoding should not be regarded as the same as the \"base64\" encoding, and should not be referred to as only \"base64\".
 Unless made clear, \"base64\" refer to the base 64 in the previous section.